Lesson 5

 What Condom Size Is The Right One For You?

-Condoms are an essential part of safe sex practices, and choosing the right condom size is crucial for both comfort and effectiveness.
-Using a condom that is too small can cause discomfort and increase the risk of breakage, while a condom that is too large can slip off during sex.
-In this article, I will discuss how to pick the right condom size to ensure a safe and enjoyable sexual experience.
+Condoms play a vital role in safe sex practices, and selecting the appropriate condom size is crucial for both comfort and effectiveness.
+When a condom is too small, it can lead to discomfort and an increased risk of breakage, while a condom that is too large may slip off during intercourse, compromising its purpose.

 Myths About Penis Size